ArcheWizard/Password_Manager/docs/approval-prompts-implementation.md

 ### 3. `roadmap.md`

 - Marked desktop approval prompts as completed (✅)
-- Next steps: Browser extensions, then TLS support
+- Marked browser extensions as completed (✅)
+- Moved to "Completed (v1.10.0 and earlier)" section

 ### 4. `CHANGELOG.md`

-- Added v1.9.1 section with all new features
+- Updated to v1.10.0 with all browser extension features
-- Documented security improvements
+- Documented approval system integration
-- Listed all approval-related changes
+- Listed all extension-related changes

-### 5. `VERSION.txt`
+### 5. `VERSION.txt` and `__init__.py`

-- Updated to 1.9.1
+- Updated to 1.10.0

 ## Files Created